beiko-lab/arete/README.md

     ```

 Due to download speed of the Kraken2, Bakta and CAZY databases this will take ~35 minutes.
 However to accelerate it you can download/cache the database files to a folder (e.g., `test/db_cache`) and provide a database cache parameter.
-As well as set `--bakta_db` to the directory containing the Bakta database.
+As well as set `--bakta_db` to the directory containing the Bakta database and `--vibrant_db`
+to the directory containing the VIBRANT database.

     ```bash
-    nextflow run beiko-lab/ARETE -profile test,docker --db_cache $PWD/test/db_cache --bakta_db $PWD/baktadb/db-light
+    nextflow run beiko-lab/ARETE -profile test,docker --db_cache $PWD/test/db_cache --bakta_db $PWD/baktadb/db-light --vibrant_db $PWD/vibrant/
     ```

 ## Documentation